Section 10 of 15

 - A highlighted entry or one with an X or RQ in the HazMat column?

 - What business is the shipper in?
 Paint dealer?
 Chemical supply?
 Scientific supply house?
 Pest control or agricultural supplier?
 Explosives, munitions, or fireworks dealer?

 - Are there tanks with diamond labels or placards on the premises?

 - What type of package is being shipped?
-Cylinders and drums are often used for hazardous materials shipments.
+Cylinders and drums are often used for HazMat shipments.

 - Is a hazard class label, proper shipping name, or ID number on the package?

 9.3.9 – Hazardous Waste Manifest

 When transporting hazardous wastes, you must sign by hand and carry a Uniform Hazardous Waste Manifest.
 The name and Environmental Protection Agency (EPA) registration number of the shippers, carriers, and destination must appear on the manifest.
 Shippers must prepare, date, and sign by hand the manifest.
 Treat the manifest as a shipping paper when transporting the waste.
 Only give the waste shipment to another registered carrier or disposal/treatment facility.
 Each carrier transporting the shipment must sign by hand the manifest.
 After you deliver the shipment, keep your copy of the manifest.
 Each copy must have all needed signatures and dates, including those of the person to whom you delivered the waste.

 9.3.10 – Placarding

 Attach the appropriate placards to the vehicle before you drive it.
 You are only allowed to move an improperly placarded vehicle during an emergency, to protect life or property.

 Placards must appear on both sides and ends of the vehicle.
 The front placard may be on the front of the tractor or trailer.
 Each placard must be: